Interview Query

 1. How would you interpret coefficients of logistic regression for categorical and boolean variables?

 The sign of the coefficient is important.
-If you have a positive sign on the coefficient, then that means, all else equal, the variable has a higher likelihood of having a positive influence on your outcome variable.
+If you have a positive sign on the coefficient, then that means that all else is equal, the variable has a higher likelihood of positively influencing your outcome variable.

 2. Write a function compute_deviation that takes in a list of dictionaries with a key and a list of integers and returns a dictionary with the standard deviation of each list.